iamsamwen/strapi-plugin-pfapi/README.md

 The <a href="https://docs.strapi.io/developer-docs/latest/developer-resources/database-apis-reference/rest/api-parameters.html">API parameters</a> defined by strapi works for Pfapi.

-## EJS for text and richtext fields
+## EJS template for text and richtext component fields

-We can use EJS to customize String fields in the api response json object.
+We can use EJS template to customize String fields in the api response json object.

 For examples:

 In northern-cities handle, Northern Cities - Total **<%= pagination.total %>** is the title.

 In northern-city handle,  Northern City - **<%= item.name %>** is the title

+## ip white list and black list

+Collection Types PfapiIp conveniently provides ip white list and black list mechanism for Pfapi APIs.

+It only works for Pfapi APIs.

+## rate limit for API calls

+PfapiRateLimit provides rate limit mechanism for Pfapi APIs.

+It only works for Pfapi APIs.

 ## how to use